jeffberlin/randomAPI/README.md

 * Download the .zip files
 * Open the index.html file in the browser

-#### This project was created to match the design created by Gavin Anthony.
+#### This project was built to match the design created by Gavin Anthony.